 Experiential Learning

-Students may request academic credit through experiential learning internships, research, and independent study.
+Students may request academic credit through experiential learning internships, research, independent study, and sometimes TA positions.
 Note that not all internships qualify for academic credit, and it will be up to the student's faculty advisor to approve awarded units.

 Course Codes: